iande/stomper/README.md

 #Stomper 2.0

+##Important Note
+Due to some major API changes, the relative obscurity of this gem, and the fact that there is already a python STOMP client named `stomper`, I'll be pushing out a final version of this gem and doing further development under a different name.
+Sorry for any confusion.

 Stomper is a library for connecting to and interacting with a message broker service that supports the Stomp [1.0](http://stomp.github.com/stomp-specification-1-0.html) and [1.1](http://stomp.github.com/stomp-specification-1-1.html) protocols.
 It